-Sprint reports 1.5M iPhones sold and $863M net loss in Q1 2012, says WiMAX coming to Boost and VirginAlex Wagner - Deputy Managing Editor, News Desk
+Sprint reports 1.5M iPhones sold and $863M net loss in Q1 2012, says WiMAX coming to Boost and VirginAlex Wagner - Editorial Director of News and Content

 Sprint is the next major U.S. carrier in line to share its first quarter 2012 earnings results.
 The carrier announced this morning that it had wireless service revenues of $7.2 billion for the quarter, a seven percent jump year over year.
 However, it also posted an operating loss of $255 million and a net loss of $863 million.
 Sprint says that it added nearly 1.1 million total customers, which included 263,000 postpaid adds and 875,000 prepaid subs, bringing it to a record total of 56 million total subscribers. iPhone sales finished the quarter at 1.5 million, with 44 percent of the devices going to customers new to Sprint.

 Sprint also touched a bit on its Network Vision plan, which includes its move to 4G LTE.
 It was reiterated that Sprint plans to launch LTE in six cities (Houston, Dallas, San Antonio, Atlanta, Kansas City and Baltimore) by mid-year, but there's still no firm date on when the coverage will be going live.
 Sprint also said that it plans to have 12,000 LTE sites online by the year, with work already underway on 25 percent of those sites and 5 percent already operational.
 Sprint CEO Dan Hesse also mentioned during this morning's earnings call that both Boost Mobile and Virgin Mobile will soon be offering 4G WiMAX service and that more details would be shared as the launch nears.